-Based on the water balance results, it is recommended to apply for an allocation of 0.025 Mm3/annum which places the application in Category A (small scale abstractions: < 60% recharge to the GRU).
+Based on the water balance results, it is recommended to apply for an allocation of 0.069 Mm3/annum which places the application in Category B (medium scale abstractions: 60% -100% recharge to the GRU).
 The tested boreholes will be able to supply in 100% of the demand, as well as the applied volume.